elliotholden/lessons/meetup-presentations/systemd-user-units.md

         systemctl --user enable --now podman-restart.service

-   >Alternatively you can log as root or a user with sudo privileges and run the following:
+   >Alternatively you can login as root or a user with sudo privileges and run the following:

         systemctl enable --now podman-restart.service